Beyond Structure: Invariant Crystal Property Prediction with Pseudo-Particle Ray Diffraction: Additional Details

 \subsection{Physical Constraints of Diffraction}

-Recent work, such as ReGNet \citep{nie2025regnet}, incorporates reciprocal-space information to capture long-term atomic interactions.
-The model introduces a dedicated reciprocal block that approximates the structure factor, functioning in a manner similar to Eq.~\ref{eq:structure_factor}, and achieves improved performance.
-In ReGNet, reciprocal-space information is approximated through a simplified Fourier-like transformation.
-However, this approximation omits several critical components and consequently fails to preserve key physical properties inherent to reciprocal-space representations.
+Recent works endeavor to introduce Fourier transforms to capture long-range interactions \citep{kosmala2023ewald,lin2023efficient,nie2025regnet}, incorporating reciprocal-space information to model long-range atomic correlations to some extent.
+However, a complete diffraction representation is uniquely invariant and physically determined; slight omissions or approximations may lead to incomplete information, often treated empirically as a form of supplemental atomic information fusion.
+In our work, we systematically address these dependencies and construct an framework that preserves invariance.
+Taking ReGNet (renamed ReciNet in the latest version) \citep{nie2025regnet} as an example, the model introduces a dedicated reciprocal block that approximates the structure factor, functioning similarly to Eq.~\ref{eq:structure_factor}, and achieves improved performance.
+We further decompose their key Fourier-transform settings to discuss the underlying dependencies.

-\begin{itemize}[leftmargin=*] \item \textbf{Dependence:} The atomic form factor $f_j(\mathbf{Q})$, as defined in Eq.~\ref{eq:structure_factor}, is not a constant.
-It inherently depends on three fundamental factors: the atomic species, the local atomic environment, and the scattering vector $\mathbf{Q}$.
+\begin{itemize}[leftmargin=*] \item \textbf{Dependence:} The atomic form factor $f_j(\mathbf{Q})$, as defined in Eq.~\ref{eq:structure_factor}, is inherently depends on three fundamental factors: the atomic species, the local atomic environment, and the scattering vector $\mathbf{Q}$.
 Preserving these dependencies is crucial for maintaining physical fidelity in diffraction-based modeling.

 \item \textbf{Consistency:} According to the Schrodinger equation\citep{berezin2012schrodinger}, the charge density (or electron distribution) is uniquely determined by the atomic configuration.
-Therefore, the reciprocal-space representation must be consistent with this determinism.
-ReGNet introduces multiple reciprocal blocks that evolve independently, leading to inconsistencies and instability in the reciprocal embedding. \end{itemize}
+Therefore, the reciprocal-space representation must remain consistent with this determinism and \textbf{cannot} evolve independently. \end{itemize}

 In ReGNet, the reciprocal embedding is computed as: